bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 I wanted you guys to finish up the heuristics because we are switching to taproot channels, right?
 I know LND and LDK have championed that.
 How does that change with like P2WSH on-chain for unilateral versus P2TR or whatever on-chain.
-And then, you know, because Lightning implementations are first other than the DGENs, are the DGENs actually giving more cover to Lightning users now?
+And then, you know, because Lightning implementations are first other than the degens, are the degens actually giving more cover to Lightning users now?
-Like How did the heuristics adapt and change?
+How did the heuristics adapt and change?

 Tony: 01:34:35

 I can chime in a little bit on some of that.
 And Jeff, you were talking about gossip earlier.
 You may be a good one to talk about a little bit further.
-But the concept of Tapper channels, I'm excited from them.
+But the concept of taproot channels, I'm excited from them.
 I mean, we get PTLCs, it's one step closer to PTLCs, which I'm really excited about.
 It's probably still years away, but it's one step closer.
 We need Tapper channels for that.